CZnavody19/Python-Midi-Translator/README.md

 ```
 We set the midi port to port zero and set the inividual actions.
 So when Pad no. 36 is pressed the F8 key will be pressed.

+The config has to be placed in the same directory as the program!